issa-char/python-101/README.md

 ## PYTHON 101
 A comprehensive outline for a Python course that covers everything from basics to mastery.
 Keep in mind achiving mastery takes time and practice, be patient as you progress through the stages.
+NB: During the duration of this course, I employ Jupyter Notebook to facilitate interactive learning and simultaneous coding.

 ## Stage 1: Getting started with python